360 CARLA Career Symposium & Training Grenoble

 About the Event

-Join the 3-Day Carla Symposium & Training & Experience at NÉEL Institute, University Grenoble Alpes
+Join the 2-Day Carla Symposium & Training at Institut NÉEL, Grenoble, France

 Please note: A €40 fee applies in the case of late cancellation of registration or a no-show.